Housing-Valuation-Analysis/Portfolio-Management/README.md

 pip3 install -r requirements.txt
 ```

-Then to launch the webpage, we cd into the `stocks` folder and run `manage.py` by using the following code:
+Then to launch the webpage, we change directory into the `stocks` folder and run `manage.py` by using the following code:

 ```
 cd stocks